bendemartin97/klausur-vorbereitung/WAS/Notizen Martin.md

 Automates application scanners for black box testing is not effective HTTP Paramater pollution is to supply multiple http parameters with the same name in one request Reflected XSS is: attacker injects browser executable code, is non-persistent and first-order or type 1 XSS, is not stored in the application
+.inc and .asa files never returned from a web server